EIK-LUG/git-exercise/README.md

 # git-exercise
 A basic guide to using git and github will appear here.
-With a excercise to do for yourself.
+With an excercise to do for yourself.

 Should cover the basics: